akshay9594/Artifact-SubSubAnalysis/README.md

    - The generated graphs for each experiment are placed in the *Graphs* directory, within the *Exp-1* and *Exp-2* subdirectories.
    - *Exp-1* stores the graphs of Experiment 1 and *Exp-2* stores the graphs of Experiment 2.

+## Visualizing Graphs in Docker
+1. The most convenient way to access and visualize graphs from running docker containers is to use the Docker extension within a code editor such as Visual Studio Code (VSCode).
+2. After installing the Docker extension in VSCode, use the Remote Ex- plorer tab to establish a remote connection with the running container.
+3. The artifact files will be listed under *files* > *root* > *artifact-subsubAnalysis*

 ## Translating an input code through the Cetus executable (Optional):